NoahKirw/CA1-Music-Manager-App/README.md

-# Assignment 1: Playlist App
+# Assignment 1: Music Manager App

-This is a basic playlist app that stores songs into playlist and displays details on them.
+This is a basic Music Manager app that stores songs into albums and displays details on them.
 It uses Node.js, JSON, and Handlebars.